 Hola Sr. (a):

 Ante todo un saludo y gracias por su comunicación con nosotros.
 Sobre su solicitud el precio de ese recorrido sería de 390.00 CUC ida, e ida y vuelta de 430.00 CUC.

 That is an outrageous price since I’m able to make this trip for 100 (renting a whole car!
 (And you should be able to do it for about 120.)

 Having a clue, in this case, would bring the price you pay down to less than 25%!
 That’s why we wrote our book… Please read it and get yourself a clue!

-Advantages of this method:
+Advantages of using taxi’s: